CSP approved at EB.1/2019

 Revision 01 approved by the EB.1/2020 by correspondence

-Revision 02 approved by the Country Director in September 2020.
+Revision 02 approved by the CD in September 2020.

 Cambodia has achieved sustained economic growth over the past two decades, attaining lower middle-income country status in 2016.
 Despite substantial progress, socio-economic and gender inequalities persist, hampering access to nutritious diet.
 Food security and nutrition face challenges caused by shocks, a rapidly changing food environment and inefficiencies in the food system.